mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ## Idea

 Alas, I was inspired by all of the available plans and by the "free and open-source hardware" (FOSH) movement.
-In theory, by building your own automatated liquid handler, you can save money, customize your equipment, have more reproducible data, and expand access to scientific equipment globalling (by reducing cost).
+In theory, by building your own automated liquid handler, you can save money, customize your equipment, have more reproducible data, and expand access to scientific equipment globally (by reducing cost).

 ![Thought Process](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/thoughtprocess.png)